-Creating a great experience for your customers starts by building a stellar team.
+Creating a great customer experience starts by building a stellar team.
 Having people who are positive, professional and consistently put the customer first, can really set the stage for a great brand experience.

-When hiring team members, make sure to ask probing questions about their values to see if they match up with your brand.
+When hiring team members, make sure to ask probing questions about their values to see if they align with your brand and your ideal customer.
 In addition, try to visualize them in an everyday setting with your company by incorporating a less formal interview into the hiring process.
 An informal interview will show a personal side that will help you determine if they are someone who will put the customer first.

 Remember, your team can dictate the entire brand experience for your customer, so it is important you hire with your customer and values in mind.

-A customer-centric culture shouldn’t be a focus for your front line team only.
+A customer-centric business shouldn’t be a focus for your front line team only.
 It should be a priority for each department in your business.

 When all aspects of the company are focused on the customer, your service/product offerings become that much better.

 In any customer-centric strategy, obtaining feedback is an absolute necessity.
 After all, you can’t cater to a customer’s needs without understanding what they want.